MSchabel/developers-community/pages/documents/ConversationalAI/KnowledgeBase/knowledgecenteroverview.md

 An article is inactive if its **Enable Article** setting is turned off.
 It is also inactive if its **Enable Article** setting is turned on, but the current date and time falls outside the time period specified in the article's **Valid From** and **Valid To** dates.

+In the Knowledge Base application, you can easily identify an article's status:

+<img class="fancyimage" style="width:700px" src="img/ConvoBuilder/kb_articleStatus.png">

-#### Using Valid From/To dates for articles
+#### Using Valid From and Valid To dates

 Specifying **Valid From** and **Valid To** dates for an article is optional.
 It lets you control not only when an article becomes active, but also if and when it expires.

 For example, you might run a promotion over a holiday that has an associated FAQ, and that FAQ should only be used for a specific, finite period of time.
-Or, you might have an article that you want to become active on specific date and remain so indefinitely.
+Or, you might have an article that you want to become active on a certain date and remain so indefinitely.
+You can accomplish this by specifying the pertinent dates.

-To specify a finite time period, use both date settings.
-To specify an open-ended date range, such that the article remains active indefinitely once it becomes active, omit the **Valid To** date.
-To activate an article immediately after you add it, omit the **Valid From** date.

-#### Identifying an article's status

-In the Knowledge Base application, you can easily identify an article's active/inactive status:

-<img class="fancyimage" style="width:700px" src="img/ConvoBuilder/kb_articleStatus.png">

-You can also search for articles by active/inactive status.